 - Smiling at strangers might be taken as an invitation I don’t want to offer—for a conversation I don’t want or have time for, or for some kind of entry into my life (however small it may be) that feels invasive.
 We often guard our privacy intensely and prefer the barriers that exist between strangers to persist, finding ourselves reluctant to break them down even a little bit.
 But that attitude, I’ve found, often conceals an inability to set appropriate boundaries.
 If we’re in a hurry, we can simply hurry along.
 Or excuse ourselves.
 Or employ any number of socially appropriate reasons to keep a stranger at a social distance we find comfortable.

 In the end, of course, I concluded that I really had no good reason not to smile at everyone.
 Certainly, it takes some amount of attention and energy.
 But in smiling at strangers, I acknowledge their humanity, and in doing that, in reminding myself of it, I promote peace.
 How?
 By bringing joy to others that’s far out of proportion to the investment required—as I learned seven years after I first started my smiling experiment.
-I’d finished medical school and residency, and had returned to the University of Chicago as an attending physician.
+I’d finished medical school and residency, and had returned to hospital where I’d been a medical student now as an attending physician.
 One day soon after I’d arrived, I went down to buy lunch in the same cafeteria.
 And when I approached the check-out line, I found myself greeted by a cashier I didn’t at first even recognize who, wearing a happy, surprised smile, suddenly exclaimed in delight, “Where have you been?”